RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ### Container metadata and container first content
 Container images frequently include non-RPM packages, often referred to as container first content.
-Non-RPM packages that are present found in a container image are reported in security data (CVE pages, CSAF/VEX files) on the container level instead of the package name.
+Non-RPM packages that exist in a container image are reported in security data (CVE pages, CSAF/VEX files) on the container level instead of the package name.

 #### Container name and pullspec
-From within the pod, you can determine the container name and pullspec in a dedicated namespace using the following command.
+From within the pod, you can determine the container name and pullspec in a given namespace using the following command.

 ```
  # Example of using oc get pod